Alija Izetbegovic’s Biography

 Izetbegovic wrote the important parts of his second book (“Islam between East and West”) even before his first imprisonment in 1946.
 When arrested, his sister Arza hid and preserved the manuscript.
 Later, Izetbegovic worked intensively on this manuscript and published a longer fragment on religion and art in 1971 in the Belgrade-based magazine “Kultura”, a thematic issue devoted to religion which was temporarily banned because of a text on Marxism by Russian philosopher Nikolai Berdzhayev.

 Ten years later, he sent the complete manuscript of the book “Islam between East and West” to his friend in Canada.
-A few months later, in March 1983, Izetbegovic was arrested and sentenced to 14 years in prison at a mounted trial in August same year.
+A few months later, in March 1983, Izetbegovic was arrested and sentenced to 14 years in prison during a staged trial in August of the same year.
 Along with him, 12 other Muslim intellectuals were convicted of the “association for the purpose of overthrowing the constitutional order” and “verbal delict”.
 Many didn’t even know each other.

 Alija Izetbegović with his family